nmwsharp/geometry-central/docs/docs/pointcloud/algorithms/heat_solver.md

 ## Logarithmic Map

 The _logarithmic map_ is a very special 2D local parameterization of a surface about a point, where for each point on the surface the magnitude of the log map gives the geodesic distance from the source, and the polar coordinate of the log map gives the direction at which a geodesic must leave the source to arrive at the point.

+Despite operating on tangent-valued data, this routine works as expected even on a point cloud with inconsistent normal orientations.
+See [connection Laplacian](/pointcloud/geometry/#connection-laplacian) for more details.

 ??? func "`#!cpp PointData<Vector2> PointCloudHeatSolver::computeLogMap(const Point& sourcePoint)`"